 The global markets are sorted into different categories.
 These categories are goods and services, technology, basic materials, financials, industrials, energy, healthcare, utilities, and telecom.
 Below is a list of their primary stocks.

 - Deutsche Bank

 All these can be traded using their MetaTrader 4, MetaTrader 5, or their own proprietary trading platform, Marketsi or Marketsx.
-Signing up for a demo account won’t take more than five minutes.
-You just need to input your email and password, and you’re good to go.
+Signing up for a Markets.com demo account won’t take more than five minutes.
+You need to input your email and password, and you’re good to go.

 Markets.com’s demo account comes with virtual funds that you can use to get the hang of their platform or devise your own trading strategy for the stocks you plan to invest in.
 You will be given the opportunity to practice trading with live market values and situations.
-It’s important to note that if your demo account has no new positions or is inactive for 90 days, Markets.com will automatically deactivate your account.
+It’s important to note that if your demo account has no new positions or is inactive for 90 days, Markets.com will automatically deactivate it.

 This broker has a dedicated customer support team that can be contacted via telephone from Monday 12:00 midnight to Friday 11:55 PM GMT +2.
 They also have a live chat system that is available 24/5.
 They respond promptly and are sure to answer any of your questions.

 Markets.com is not available for traders in India, Singapore, Puerto Rico, Hong Kong, Iran, Iraq, Syria, New Zealand, Turkey, Israel, Canada, Belgium, Japan, Brazil, the Russian Federation, and the United States of America.

 XTB is a Europe-based online asset trading broker.
 Founded in 2004, this broker is one of the leading European brokers in 13 countries like France, Germany, Poland, and the United Kingdom.
 With its 15 years of experience and award-winning innovative trading platform, XTB caters to more than 317,000 clients.